 The average American typically eats more snacks than actual meals each day, and 86 percent say they've replaced a legit meal with snacks, per an October 2018 survey conducted by OnePoll and the snack brand FarmRich.

 From a cultural perspective, no one way of snacking is objectively better than another.
-But from a health and weight perspective, the data suggests that a set snack time might be preferable to grazing: Nearly 40 percent of American adults are obese, according to the CDC.
+But from a health and weight perspective, the data suggests that a set snack time might be preferable to grazing: Nearly 40 percent of American adults have obesity, according to the CDC.
 That percentage is higher than almost any other country as of 2017, per the Organisation for Economic Co-operation and Development (OECD), an intergovernmental organization.
 The countries mentioned above, on the whole, are a lot leaner.

 - The average obesity rate in Sweden is about 20 percent, per an April 2015 study in the European Journal of Public Health.